vinaya-class/vinaya-class.github.io/src/15-arguments-2.md

 It doesn't matter to whom this is expressed, doesn't have to be face-to-face with the admonisher.

-There is no offence in politely discussing that one was taught differently somewhere else.
+There is no offense in politely discussing that one was taught differently somewhere else.

 A ploy to avoid being criticized is *Pc 71*.

-## Pc 64, Concealing another's serious offence
+## Pc 64, Concealing another's serious offense

-A bhikkhu doesn't inform the community about another bhikkhu's serious offence, possibly out wishing to save him from the consequences or embarrassment.
+A bhikkhu doesn't inform the community about another bhikkhu's serious offense, possibly out wishing to save him from the consequences or embarrassment.

-There is no offence in not informing the community, if one's motivation is not to hide the offence, but for example waiting to inform the abbot first.
+There is no offense in not informing the community, if one's motivation is not to hide the offense, but for example waiting to inform the abbot first.

-_Offences committed together:_ when two or more bhikkhus have committed the same offence on the same occasion, they should confess it to another bhikkhu, to avoid motivations of concealing the offence.
+_Offenses committed together:_ when two or more bhikkhus have committed the same offense on the same occasion, they should confess it to another bhikkhu, to avoid motivations of concealing the offense.

-The same offence, committed at different occasions, may be confessed together, but it is common to confess it separately in any case.
+The same offense, committed at different occasions, may be confessed together, but it is common to confess it separately in any case.

 ## Pc 65, Ordaining someone less than 20 years old